Obama visits Bethlehem's Nativity Church

 Officials said the visits to Yad Vashem and the Mount Herzl cemetery in Jerusalem were aimed at correcting an impression the president had given in a speech in Cairo in 2009, where he appeared to argue that the legitimacy of the Jewish state stemmed from the Holocaust.

-At Yad Vashem, Obama made clear he recognized that Jewish roots to the Holy Land were centuries-old.
+At Yad Vashem, Obama made clear he recognised that Jewish roots to the Holy Land were centuries-old.

 "Here on your ancient land, let it be said for all the world to hear, the state of Israel does not exist because of the Holocaust, but with the survival of a strong Jewish state of Israel, such a Holocaust will never happen again," he said.